Transformer-Based Inverse Microrheology for Experimental Mechanics at Ultra-High Strain Rates: Results

-The BDT model was implemented in Python 3.10 using TensorFlow 2.0 and trained on an NVIDIA GeForce GTX 4070Ti GPU platform.
+The BDT-Viscoelasticity and BDT-ViscousOnly models were implemented in Python 3.9.18 using TensorFlow 2.7.0 and trained on a workstation equipped with an NVIDIA GeForce RTX~4070~Ti GPU.

-All dataset generation processes were conducted using \textsc{Matlab} (version 2023b, 64-bit) on a workstation equipped with an Intel Core i7-13700KF CPU (3.40 GHz base clock, 24 threads), 64~GB of memory, and running Windows~10.
-The generation of the dataset, comprising 16{,}355 \( R(t) \) curves, utilized 24 computational threads through Matlab's Parallel Computing Toolbox and was completed in approximately one week.
+Synthetic dataset generation was performed in \textsc{Matlab} R2023b on a Windows~10 workstation equipped with an Intel Core i7-13700KF CPU, 64~GB of memory, and 24 computational threads.
+The datasets contained 14{,}160 and 15{,}416 simulated bubble radius--time curves, $R(t)$, for the BDT-Viscoelasticity and BDT-ViscousOnly models, respectively.
+Dataset generation was parallelized using the \textsc{Matlab} Parallel Computing Toolbox and required approximately two weeks.

-The Bubble Dynamics Transformer (BDT) model was trained in approximately 10 minutes using an NVIDIA GeForce GTX~4070Ti GPU.
-Once trained, the model facilitates rapid inference of viscoelastic material properties.
-Specifically, the average prediction times for 12\% PAAm hydrogels with increasing alginate concentrations (from 0\% to 2.0\%) reported in Table~I were 0.613, 0.658, 0.617, 0.606, 0.616, and 0.639 seconds, respectively.
+The BDT-Viscoelasticity model was trained in approximately 10~min.
+Once trained, the model enabled rapid inference of material properties from experimental cavitation trajectories.
+For the PAAm-alginate hydrogels with alginate concentrations ranging from 0\% to 2.0\%, the average inference times were 0.613, 0.658, 0.617, 0.606, 0.616, and 0.639~s, respectively.
+The BDT-ViscousOnly model was trained in approximately 8~min.
+After training, it enabled rapid inference of viscosity from experimental bubble dynamics.
+For PEG 8000/water mixtures with PEG concentrations ranging from 10 to 50~w/v\%, the average inference times were 0.712, 0.768, 0.689, 0.643, 0.651, and 0.684~s, respectively.
+These results demonstrate that, after the offline cost of physics-based dataset generation and model training, the trained BDT models provide rapid material-parameter inference without requiring repeated iterative forward-model fitting.